Student Loan – What If You Are In Default?

 What is a student loan?

 Student loans are the most common type, with an average debt of $35,000 per person.
 Students borrow money to cover tuition, room and board, books, and other expenses.
-Student loans are made to banks, credit unions, and other lending institutions, and they’re offered through the government-backed Federal Family Education Loan (FFEL) program.
-While most borrowers have no trouble repaying their loans, about 10 percent of borrowers fall behind and default.
+Student loans are made to banks, credit unions, and other lending institutions through the government-backed Federal Family Education Loan (FFEL) program.
+At the same time, most borrowers have no trouble repaying their loans; about 10 percent fall behind and default.
 Defaults are typically triggered when borrowers fall behind on their payments for two months or more.
 Defaulted borrowers can then not get any more federal loans and have to pay back the outstanding balance of their loans, along with interest and fees.

 How many student loans do I need?